lukso-network/docs/docs/guides/universal-profile/browser-extension/01-install-browser-extension.md

 # Install the UP Browser Extension

 :::note Notice
 The UP Browser Extenstion is currently in the **development alpha** version.
+DO NOT use this in production!
 :::

 In this guide, you will learn how to download + install the **Universal Profile browser extension** on Chrome, Edge, Opera or Brave.